Jump to ↓

 When setting up a multichannel contact center, it’s important to identify the channels, features, and analytics that will provide the most benefit.
 Identify the channels that your customers will use most often, and choose a pricing plan that offers only the features you want–with a minimum of those you don’t.
 Using AI and customer self-service tools can improve customer convenience and help reduce your company’s staffing needs.

-Here are three key practices when setting up your multichannel contact center:
+Here are four key practices when setting up your multichannel contact center:

 • Don’t go overboard with channel variety